WestGrid/trainingMaterials/pages/courses.md

 </summary>
 <p>

-This a VisIt-flavoured version of the previous workshop.
+This is a VisIt-flavoured version of the previous workshop.

 </p>
 </details>